 History of Behaviorism in Learning

-Behaviorism is a learning theory that focuses on observable behavior and the relationship between stimuli and responses.
+Behaviorism is a learning theory that focuses on observable behaviour and the relationship between stimuli and responses.
 It began to develop in the early 20th century and was influenced by the work of several key figures.

 Ivan Pavlov, a Russian physiologist, is renowned for his experiments on classical conditioning.
 He discovered that dogs could be conditioned to associate a neutral stimulus, such as the ringing of a bell, with an unconditioned stimulus, such as food.
-This led to the creation of what is known as Pavlovian conditioning, demonstrating the power of conditioning in shaping behavior.
+This led to the creation of what is known as Pavlovian conditioning, demonstrating the power of conditioning in shaping behaviour.

 John B. Watson, an influential American psychologist, is considered the founder of behaviorism.
-He emphasized the importance of studying observable behavior and rejected the study of internal mental processes.
-Watson believed that all behavior is learned, and he aimed to explain how it could be understood and controlled.
+He emphasised the importance of studying observable behaviour and rejected the study of internal mental processes.
+Watson believed that all behaviour is learned, and he aimed to explain how it could be understood and controlled.

-Classical Conditioning
+Classical Conditioning in Classroom Settings

 Classical conditioning is a form of learning in which an organism develops a response to a previously neutral stimulus through its association with a biologically significant stimulus.
 This type of learning was first described by Ivan Pavlov in the early 1900s through his groundbreaking experiments with dogs.